vinshuka/Cobol-Pretty-Headers/README.md

 A VS Code extension to generate code required for report headers in Cobol

 Use the command pallet (crtl-shift-p) and call the command "Create Header" this will pull up a new text document to write your header in.
 Once the header is the way you want, use the command pallet again and call "Generate Header Code" the required code for the header data fields and the code to write the header will appear below your header.
-Simply copy and paste the header data fields into your cobol file under the Working Storage Section and then paste the write code into the Procedure Division.
+One the user is satisfied with their header they can place each part of the generated code into their cobol file by placing their cursor on the line that they were they would like the code and using the place commands: Place Data Fields and Place Write Procedure from the command pallet this will insert the most recent generated code at the specified location within the cobol file.

 ## User Defined Settings